dmdaksh/dotfiles/README.md

     - Update npm (npm i -g npm@latest)
 - Install go (follow golang website instruction)
 - Install neovim nightly, vim-plug and open plug.vim and install plugins
-- For solarized theme, get the correct dircolors from dircolorsdb and update .dir_colors and .bashrc accordingly.
+- For solarized (using same dircolors for gruvbox too as it looks fine) theme, get the correct dircolors from dircolorsdb and update .dir_colors and .bashrc accordingly.
 - Add CaskaydiaCode font (Install from nerd fonts) to apply webdevicons plugin
+- Download fzf